BenCaunt/OpenDrono/README.md

 # Disclaimer
-This project is in its infancy and nearly everything is subject to rapid changes
+This project is in its infancy and nearly everything is subject to massive overhauls